manojgodara/MobileFabric_CRM_Demo_KonyStudio/README.md

 1. Download the project
 2. Import project to your Kony IDE.
 3. In the project, Go to js folder under modules and open 'config.js' file
+4. Write down below required details in the space provided against each parameter in config.js file.

+	* AppKey : AppKey that you got from your Kony MobileFabric console after app configuration
+	* AppSecret : AppKey that you got from your Kony MobileFabric console after app configuration
-4. Configure your app secret,app key, service URL that you got from your Kony MobileFabric console after app configuration and configure your salesforce developer accounts details.
+	* ServiceURL : Service URL that you got from your Kony MobileFabric console after app configuration
+	* DefaultUsername :  Salesforce Developer Account User Name
+	* DefaultPassword : Salesforce Developer Account Password.
+Please note that you must concatenate your password with security token that you got from salesforce.
+	* IdentityService: Your KonyMobileFabric Identity Service Name
+	* AccountIntegrationService : Your KonyMobileFabric Account Related Integration Service Name
+	* LeadIntegrationService : Your KonyMobileFabric Lead Related Integration Service Name
+	* ContactIntegrationService : Your KonyMobileFabric Contact Related Integration Service Name
+	* OpportunitiesIntegrationService : Your KonyMobileFabric Opportunity Related Integration Service Name
+	* KMSID : Any Unique identifier for the application.
+For example email id.

 	Please look at config.js file below for more information.

 5. Build and run the app

 config.js: